mr-bt/manager.README/README.md

 * Write it down with 6 pages or less.
 Less is more!
 * State the problem, assumptions, constraints and risks.
 * Simplify, simplify simplify!
-Model the problem.
+Challenge everything!
+Model the problem!
 * Define how good looks like.
 * What are the options available to us today.
 * Define risk mitigations.